 Determining whether certain behavior is typical, or a symptom of mental health condition can be difficult. it can be even harder for young people who live in a low-income household or who are part of communities that experience prejudice, racism, exclusion, or marginalization.

-The good news is that if you ask for help and support early on, you can find healthy ways to get through your teen years and prepare for life as a young adult — even if you have a mental health condition
+The good news is that if you ask for help and support early on, you can find healthy ways to get through your teen years and prepare for life as a young adult — even if you have a mental health condition.

 Although most of us usually turn to friends first when we are struggling with something, it's important to recognize when mental health concern is lasting longer than usual or getting worse. if that does happen, do not try to handle it on your own.
-Let an adult you trust know about it so you can get help
+Let an adult you trust know about it so you can get help.

 The brain controls everything in our body: our breathing, speech, movement, heartrate, body temperature and senses.
 It also controls the way we think and act.
 These can all be affected by mental health conditions, which are the result of a complication in the way our brain is working.

-So, When do you know its time to ask for help?
+So, when do you know its time to ask for help?
 It’s time to ask for help when our difficulties with our feelings/emotions, thinking or behaviors:

 What does all of this mean for you?
 It means that, if you notice that you feel differently, and you don’t enjoy things you typically have in the past — like hanging out with friends, playing on your sports team, making good grades in school, eating when you’re hungry — it’s time to talk to an adult that you trust.